ForLoveOfCats/fae/docs/language_reference.md

 ## Intrinsic functions

 The Fae compiler implements a number of functions "built-into" the compiler to generate specific data or behavior.
-Unless otherwise specified, all listed intrinsics are located in the standard library module `fae::intrinsics`.
+Unless otherwise specified, all listed intrinsics are located in the standard library module `fae.intrinsics`.

 **Get a type's size**
 ```